 FX’s latest drama series The Bear starring Jeremy Allen White as Carmy, a chef handling his family restaurant recently after the tragic loss of his brother hits hard.
 While the series is about a restaurant and the people who work in it, the drama that’s created is so much more than that, it’s like holding your breath and not letting go until the finale episode has completed its last second.
 The brilliant drama series is a heartfelt take on mental illness and grief.
-The Bear is a series about a restaurant and a chef but if you have seen it you know that the thing that sucks the viewers in is its intensity and keeping that in mind we have prepared a list of the best movies and shows like The Bear you could watch while waiting for Season 2, which has already been greenlit by FX.
+The Bear is a series about a restaurant and a chef but if you have seen it you know that the thing that sucks the viewers in is its intensity and keeping that in mind we have prepared a list of the best movies and shows like The Bear you could watch while waiting for Season 2, which is coming to FX and Hulu on June 22, 2023.

 Synopsis: Based on the best-selling non-fiction memoir of the same name, the series follows junior doctor Adam Kay in his chaotic job in Obstetrics and Gynaecology.
 As well as managing the disorder and fatigue of hospital life, from unexpectedly assisting in bloody births to dealing with the unexpected deaths of patients, Adam must navigate his personal relationships, including with his parents who he has not come out to.
 All the while, the vicious cycle of working exacts a cumulative effect on his ability to handle it all.